Feta Fetai

-Feta Fetai (Фета Фетаи; born 11 May 2005) is a professional footballer who plays as a midfielder for the UAE Pro League club Sharjah, on loan from Croatian Football League club Lokomotiva Zagreb.
+Feta Fetai (Фета Фетаи; born 11 May 2005) is a professional footballer who plays as a midfielder for Croatian Football League club Lokomotiva Zagreb.
 Born in Macedonia, he represents Albania at youth level.

 Club career

 Fetai is a youth product of Shkupi, before finishing his development at the youth academy of Rabotnički in 2020.
 He debuted with Rabotnički in the Macedonian First Football League in November 2022, and on 11 February 2023 signed a professional contract with the club for 4 seasons.
 On 1 July 2023, he transferred to the Croatian Football League club Lokomotiva Zagreb.

 International career

 Born in North Macedonia, Fetai is of Albanian descent.
 He is a former youth international for North Macedonia having played for their U18s and U19s.
 In 2024, he was approached to represent Albania and he debuted for the Albania U21s.
 On 8 October 2024, he received his first callup to the senior Albania national team for a set of 2024–25 UEFA Nations League matches.